OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.ContentFields/README.md

 template: `{FIELDTYPE}_Option__{EDITORNAME}`
 This shape type will match a template file named `{FIELDTYPE}-{EDITORNAME}.Option.cshtml`

 This template will need to render an `<option>` tag.
-Here is an example for a Wysiwig options on the Html Field:
+Here is an example for a Wysiwyg options on the Html Field:
 ```csharp
 @{